flavienbwk/book-devops/eng/AUDIOBOOK.md

 They might consist of antivirus checks, vulnerability scans in used Docker images, or ensuring that no passwords are inadvertently left in a public file.

-!Example of a 5-stage continuous integration chain in GitLab.\label{fig:ci-pipeline-gitlab-security}

-In the illustration above (fig. <spanc/>\ref{fig:ci-pipeline-gitlab-security}), you can observe a 5-stage continuous integration chain (build, test-code, test-lint, test-security, and deploy).
+In the illustration provided in the book, you can observe a 5-stage continuous integration chain (build, test-code, test-lint, test-security, and deploy).
 The column of interest is test-security.
 It contains various security tests that are initiated.
-They can either pass (green checkmark), fail (red cross), or fail with a simple warning (yellow exclamation mark).
+They can either pass (with a green checkmark), fail (with a red cross), or fail with a simple warning (with a yellow exclamation mark).

 An exclamation point means the test did not pass but was not deemed critical (e.g., an outdated software dependency with no security flaws).

 For engineers, the ultimate goal is to see their project accompanied by a green checkmark, signifying all tests have been successfully passed.

-!Project accompanied by a green checkmark, illustrating the success of all continuous integration stages.

 In a DevOps approach, developers don't start from scratch.
 They begin with a template that they copy, which integrates - in addition to development files - all security rules.
-Ensure that security teams co-contribute to these templates so every new project incorporates your security standards (see chapter "Continuous Integration and Security") to save time for everyone.
+Ensure that security teams co-contribute to these templates so every new project incorporates your security standards to save time for everyone.

 Continuous integration chains aren't limited to security tests.
 Consider them as scripts automatically triggered with each code modification.
 Although the traditional trigger is "code modification", cloud hosts like AWS might offer their triggers (e.g., adding a file to an S3 bucket).
 We'll delve deeper into the workings of continuous integration in the chapter "Continuous Integration (CI)".